cheina97/liqo-public-peering-dashboard/server/README.md

-# Liqo Peering Dashboard Server
+# Liqo Resources Dashboard Server

 The server is written in golang and to run it locally you need to execute the run command in a console where you previously exported a KUBECONFIG variable.